-With no UK release for the Note 5 and the aforementioned fire-starting Note 7 being pulled from shelves, the Galaxy Note 4 is a very tempting deal indeed - especially if you've seen the price of the new Galaxy Note 8.
+With no UK release for the Note 5 and the fire-starting Note 7 being pulled from shelves, the Galaxy Note 4 is a very tempting deal if you're after a big-screened, high-performing Android smartphone - especially if you've seen the price of the new Galaxy Note 8.

 It's hard not to love Samsung's amazing Note 4.
-We admit that we hoped the Galaxy Note 5 would come to the UK, but the specs on this phone are just as good and it proves quite a bit cheaper than Samsung's newer Galaxy S6 Edge+ phablet.
+We admit that we hoped the Galaxy Note 5 would come to the UK, but the specs on this phone are just as good and it proves quite a bit cheaper than the likes of Samsung's newer Galaxy S8 Plus phablet.

-Contract options have all but been phased out now, so it may be better to buy the handset on its own then grab one of our cheap 30-day or 12-month SIM only deals.
+Contract options have been phased out now, so you can only buy the handset on its own then grab one of our cheap 30-day or 12-month SIM only deals.

 The Galaxy Note 4 adds bundles of amazing features that makes this handset a legitimate flagship.
 There's a removable battery and a microSD card, both of which have now vanished from the Galaxy S range.